yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations.md

 Maybe a direct improvement on computational power is a way with a further perspective to go?

-As a wild thought:  complete paradigm shifting computer can realized.
+As a wild thought: are there more ways to realize a "computer" theoretically? can or cannot a complete paradigm shifting computer be realized?
+No?
+Turing machine dictates that all "computers" by definition is reduced to our "computer"?

 To be continued.